Five Core Elements of a Healthy Marriage

 • In what ways do you see those closest to you emulating your example?

 • Are they becoming servants because of your example?
-Explain.
+Please explain.

 Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?
 (Romans 2:4).

-Paul did not want us to “take for granted” (presume) the riches of God’s kindness, the riches of His forbearance, or the riches of His patience.
-He knew that it was these riches that led a person to change or repent.
-Paul is using a cluster of words, which implies an idea.
-You could add more words, like what you see in Galatians 5:22-23, to give you more examples of the kind of fruit that should be iterating from your life.
+Paul did not want us to take for granted (presume) the riches of God’s kindness, the riches of His forbearance, or the riches of His patience.
+He knew that it was these riches that led a person to repentance.
+Paul uses a cluster of words that implies an idea—kindness, forbearance, and patience.
+You could add more words, like what you see in Galatians 5:22-23, to give you additional examples of the kind of fruit that you want to emulate and employ in your life.

 • Do you want a family member to change?
 Perhaps your spouse?

 • Do you regularly encourage your spouse?
-Explain.
+Please explain.

-• If you have children, do you periodically encourage them?
-Explain.
+• If you have children, do you periodically and appropriately encourage them?
+Please explain.

 • When your spouse thinks about your encouragement or correction, which one would they say you do the most?